Odin-SMR/hermod/Documentation/odin.hermod.rst

         pbs_mom

-An important part of the processing system is the scripts at the client that creates a temporary directories before a processing starts and removes it when processing is finished.
+An important part of the processing system is the scripts at the client that create temporary directories before a processing starts and removes them when processing is finished.
 These scripts runs whether or not the processing was successful or not.